Discover how to clean your very dirty bedroom fast with this (fail-proof) step-by-step guide. But first…

-Let’s talk trash, dishes and other undesirables that belong somewhere else in the house – not in your room.
+Let’s talk trash, dishes, and other undesirables that belong somewhere else in the house – not in your room.
 Simply grab a trash bag for the trash and a basket or a box for the rest.
 Spend a minute or two collecting everything and when you’re done, just set it all outside the door.
 You can put that stuff away later.

-This may be super helpful if you’re whole house is a wreck! // How To Clean Your House Super Fast if it takes you all day and night to get your house cleaned!
+This may be super helpful if your whole house is a wreck! // How To Clean Your House Super Fast if it takes you all day and night to get your house cleaned!
 You’ll learn the strategies and techniques you need to get the job done faster!

 Now’s the time to wash those sheets if it’s been a minute.
-Strip the bed, and start the washer so the sheets can get cleaned while you’re cleaning the room – multitasking at it’s finest.
+Strip the bed, and start the washer so the sheets can get cleaned while you’re cleaning the room – multitasking at its finest.

 Skip the stripping and instead make your bed if your sheets were recently cleaned.
 For a perfect, (botox) smooth bed, pull everything off then remake the bed from scratch.
 A made bed gives the whole room a new vibe!